Summarizing Open Software Assurance Maturity Model OpenSAMM Requirements

 This practice assists in hardening of security posture in the surrounding environment of deployed software.
 It ensures the competency of the environment which host the software.

 This Security practice primarily focuses on communicating secure deployment and other critical information to end-users.
 Providing details on security configuration, features and best practices are part of the same.

 Building Assurance Program

-Hack2Secure can assist organizations in analysis and adoption of OpenSAMM model for Secure SDLC process implementation.
-Our Training, Certification, Consultation, Testing and Assessment services can assist organizations across the OpenSAMM model requirements.
+Hack2Secure can assist organizations in the analysis and adoption of OpenSAMM model for Secure SDLC process implementation.
+Our training, certification, and services can assist organizations across the OpenSAMM model requirements.